AlainParadis/designschool/_topics/books-pinocchio.md

   </figure>

   <div class="attentionbox achtung">
-    Remember to turn on Master Page synching in the Book sync settings.
+    Remember to turn on Parent Page synching in the Book sync settings.
 Option-click on the Sync button to do so.
   </div>

   #### Folios

-  Let's add page numbers to our master pages for the FM, EM and chapters.
-Make sure they're on the Folio layer and on the Master Page.
+  Let's add page numbers to our parent pages for the FM, EM and chapters.
+Make sure they're on the Folio layer and on the Parent Page.
 Create a paragraph style for them.

   <figure>
       <img class="size100" alt="folios" src="/images/indesign-books-pinocchio/folios.jpg">